 Frequently Asked Questions (FAQ)

-What is Credit Reference Bureau (CRB)?
+What is the Credit Reference Bureau (CRB)?
 A credit reference bureau (CRB) is a firm that collects information from financial institutions and provides consumer credit information on individual consumers for a variety of uses.
 CRB’s hold credit data shared by financial institutions and facilitates credit lending to financial institutions.

 Who is a Credit Data Provider?

-A data provider means a person, business or government agency providing credit information to a credit reference bureau.
+A data provider means a person, business, or government agency providing credit information to a credit reference bureau.

 Who is a Credit Data Subject?

-Data subject is an individual or a business entity whose data could be collected, processed and disclosed to third parties in the credit information sharing system;
+The data subject is an individual or a business entity whose data could be collected, processed and disclosed to third parties in the credit information sharing system;

 What information is stored in the Credit Reference Bureau?

 Monthly basis credit information on all existing and new credit facilities granted to a person(borrower) by the banks, financial institutions and other institutions authorized by the Bank (CBK)

 What is CRB listing?
 A listing is a positive or negative record of your credit information that is submitted to CRB’s by financial institutions.